-Fer Servadou (or simply Fer) is a dark-skinned grape variety grown in South West France.
-It is primarily used for red and rosé wines of Marcillac, Estaing, Entragues and Gaillac.
-As a grape with a minor blending role, it is grown in Madiran, Bearn, Fronton and even Cabardes, in the neighboring Languedoc-Roussillon region.
+Fer Servadou (or simply Fer) is a dark-skinned grape variety grown in southwestern France.
+It is primarily used for red and rosé wines of Marcillac, Estaing, Entraygues - Le Fel and Gaillac.
+As a grape with a minor blending role, it is grown in Madiran, Béarn, Fronton and even Cabardès in the neighboring Languedoc-Roussillon region.

 Synonyms include: Fer Servadou, Pinenc, Mansoi, Braucol.